Adam Bateman – Executive Director/Curator

 Chris Anderson – Board Secretary

-Chris lives in Spring City, Utah, and is a partner in the regional law firm of Ballard Spahr Andrews & Ingersoll, LLP, based out of its Salt Lake City office.
+Chris lives in Spring City, Utah, and is a shareholder with Durham Jones & Pinegar in its Salt Lake City office.
 His law practice focuses on business, securities and international legal issues, and he has extensive background in venture capital transactions for emerging-growth companies, and in the representation of high-technology companies in the initial stages of development.
 Chris is a past President of the Securities and International Sections of the Utah State Bar.
 Other nonprofit affiliations include work with the Utah MicroEnterprise Loan Fund, the Tanner Dance Program and Spring City Arts.
 Chris comes from a large family of art aficionados, enjoys traditional Utah art, and is a closet painter-wannabe.
 His free time is spent working with his wife, Alison, to restore a pioneer era home, or enjoying the adventures of their four children.

 Matthew Choberka – Board President